elanatframework/Code_behind/doc/new_features_on_new_versions.md

 ### Version 1.9.2
  - In this version and later, in the methods of the final view class, when creating a new instance of the controller class, the term controller is used instead of the term CurrentController.
  - In this version and later, the context inside the astx files are added at the beginning of the aspx file.

+**Problems that were solved**
+ - In the standard syntax, the problem of identifying template blocks that have the next line character or Tab character after the template name was solved.